The Guy Parsons Award

 To watch a video of Jesse performing at the AMF Finals at Wigmore Hall in 2016, please click HERE

 There was no award in 2015

 2014 Guy Parsons Awardee

-The 2014 Guy Parsons Award supported violinist Emily Sun (6th from left in photo above), in her studies for a Masters of Music degree at the Royal College of Music.
+The 2014 Guy Parsons Award supported violinist Emily Sun, in her studies for a Masters of Music degree at the Royal College of Music.
 Emily was born in Sydney and has won all the major violin competitions in Australia and all available prizes at the RCM.
 She is widely recognised in Australia following the release of the award-winning documentary 'Mrs Carey's Concert'.
 In 2016, Emily won the Gold Medal at the Royal Overseas League Competition at Cadogan Hall in London.
 CLICK for video.

 2013 Guy Parsons Awardee

 The 2013 Guy Parsons Award supported young Violinist Suyeon Kang, who used her award to study for a masters at the Hochschule für Musik Berlin 'Hanns Eisler', under the tutelage of Professor Antje Weithaas.
 Prior to commencing her studies in Germany, Suyeon won Australia's most prestigious award: the Symphony Australia Young Performer's Award in 2005 at the age of sixteen.